mpanelo/nflfantaspy/README.md

 - Project is not 100% complete.
 There are still enhancements left to do to make the DX better.
 Bugs left to resolve.

 ## Feedback
-Feedback is appreciated!
+I appreciate all feedback!
 To get in contact, send me a DM on [Twitter](https://twitter.com/maupanelo).